 - Processing time reduced by 67%

-When domain experts in legal, sales, or marketing automate their own workflows, IT transforms from an executing department into a governance and platform authority.
-The new core task: setting standards, ensuring security, and enabling scalability.
+When domain experts in legal, sales, or marketing automate their own workflows, IT shifts from a delivery department into a governance and platform authority.
+Its new core remit: setting standards, ensuring security, and enabling scalability.

-This democratisation of technical capacity radiates far beyond IT – and demands a new understanding of collaboration between business and IT departments.
+This democratisation of technical capacity reaches far beyond IT, and calls for a new model of collaboration between business and IT.

 Strategic Priorities 2026

-The transformation is not an incremental tool update, but a fundamental realignment of the operational architecture.
-Agentic systems must be understood as a core strategic competence.
+This is not an incremental tool update, but a fundamental realignment of your operational architecture.
+Agentic systems have to be treated as a core strategic competence.

 Priority 1: Build Agent Orchestration

-Build systems for complex task distribution across specialised agent teams.
+Build systems that distribute complex tasks across specialised agent teams.

 Concrete steps: